-- The horizontal dashed lines were the trend extremes at some point.
+- The horizontal lines were the trend extremes at some point.

 The chart below is from a 5-minute chart of the ES futures market.

-- These two break-out bars were solid; both were wide-range bars that closed below the trend low, confirming a bearish market bias.
+- These two breakout bars were solid.
+Both were wide-range bars that closed below the trend low, confirming a bearish market bias.
 (The arrows point exactly at the breakout bars.
 You might want to click on the chart to expand it.)

-- These were three bullish break-out bars.
+- These were three bullish breakout bars.
 However, none of them fulfilled our ideal criteria.
 The first two failed to close above the trend high level; the last one was not a wide-range bar.
-As a result, the bulls failed to make their presence felt.
+The bulls did make their presence felt.

-- This break-out bar was the first solid bearish break-out bar since the first hour of the session.
-It turned out to be a significant point.
+- This breakout bar was the first solid bearish breakout bar since the first hour of the session.
 Look at how the market resumed its bearish trend from this point.

 Like most price patterns, this one might not be profitable when traded mechanically.
-However, as discussed in this example, it introduces concepts that help analyze market biases.
+However, as we discussed in this example, it introduces concepts that are helpful for analyzing market biases.